 to nurture happy children with good self-esteem by taking the time to get to know them properly and listening to them carefully

-to focus on theme-based learning
+to focus on theme-based learning to offer curiosity catalysts that extend the children's world view.

 to encourage a love of nature and the natural world by focusing on these as a wonderful learning resource